knetikmedia/knetikcloud-javascript-client/docs/GamificationAchievementsApi.md

 Create an achievement template

-Achievement templates define a type of achievement and the properties they have
+Achievement templates define a type of achievement and the properties they have. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; TEMPLATE_ADMIN

 ### Example
 ```javascript